 Lille took a gamble in the summer in signing Kjaer, whose latent potential was underlined by the fact he beat off Christian Eriksen, now of Tottenham, to be named his country’s outstanding young player in 2009.

 Girard’s conservative mindset has suited Kjaer perfectly.
-Roma’s outrageously attacking attitude during his stay at the Stadio Olimpico had left defending a virtual impossibility but, in the former Montpellier boss, he would find someone who placed a premium on defensive stability, allowing him to regain both his confidence and his very best form.
+Roma’s outrageously attacking attitude during his stay at the Stadio Olimpico had left defending a virtual impossibility, yet in the former Montpellier boss, he would find someone who placed a premium on defensive stability, allowing him to regain both his confidence and his very best form.

 It quickly became apparent that this new partnership would be successful.
 On his debut in a 1-0 home win over Lorient, Kjaer quickly slotted into the centre of the back four and read the match perfectly alongside Marko Basa, who has also been a tower of strength for Girard’s men this season.